Connect with us

 Adamson University entered the UAAP Season 88 Collegiate Women’s Volleyball Tournament with a clear plan: set achievable goals and build momentum for a Final Four push, even if things didn’t go perfectly.

 Right now, the Lady Falcons find themselves in third place, tied at 4–3 with Far Eastern University and University of Santo Tomas, but holding the advantage by virtue of a superior set ratio.
-It’s not the exact outcome they had envisioned, but it’s a position they can use as a springboard into the second round.

-Their latest win—a straight-sets victory over the University of the Philippines—marked Adamson’s best start under coach JP Yude and their best first-round showing since Season 85 under Jerry Yee.
+Their latest win — a straight-sets victory over the University of the Philippines — marked Adamson’s best start under coach JP Yude and their best first-round showing since Season 85 under Jerry Yee.

 For Lady Falcons captain Shaira Nitura, the team’s current standing is “Plan B,” but one they’re ready to embrace.